Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 • Full rain gear

-• Headlamp with spare batteries
+• Headlamp with spare batteries for the pre-dawn start

-• Offline maps downloaded (no signal on the mountain)
+• Offline maps downloaded — no signal on the mountain

-• Comfortable shoes for the access-road walk in (or drive to the waypoint B parking)
+• Comfortable shoes for the access-road walk in, or drive to the waypoint B parking

 Black river, the sound you wake up to